onurkaraman/perseus/README.md

 - **Translate the AST parser into JavaScript**

-  We're using the Python standard library [ast](http://docs.python.org/library/ast.html) module right now, but in order for PythonScript to completely work in the browser, we need to convert this to JavaScript.
+  We're using the Python standard library [ast](http://docs.python.org/library/ast.html) module right now, but in order for Perseus to completely work in the browser, we need to convert this to JavaScript.
-  We should be able to do this using PythonScript itself, but as a fallback we could generate a Python parser in JavaScript using [Jison][].
+  We should be able to do this using Perseus itself, but as a fallback we could generate a Python parser in JavaScript using [Jison][].

 - **Finish AST node translations**